Bipolar disorderManic depression

 Research suggests ECT may be particularly beneficial for:

-- Patients who need immediate stabilization of their condition and who cannot wait for medications to work
+- People who need immediate stabilization of their condition and who cannot wait for medications to work

-- Patients with severe mania -- especially elderly patients
+- People with severe mania -- such as older people

-- Patients who suffer suicidal thoughts during depressive episodes
+- People who suffer suicidal thoughts during depressive episodes

 ECT is performed on an outpatient basis and does not require hospitalization.
 In general, the ECT procedure is performed as follows:

-- A muscle relaxant and short-acting anesthetic are given to the patient.
+- A muscle relaxant and short-acting anesthetic are given to the person.